bryan-at-looker/embed-sdk-sko-markdown/section3.md

 Let's verify that the access token is working by making an API call from within the front end and checking the results of it.

-After our dashboard loads, we will want to make and API call and check the user's credentials.
+After our dashboard loads, we will want to make an API call and check the user's credentials.
 Within `setupDashboard()` lets make our first API call by inserting this within the function but at the bottom.

 ```
 const me = await sdk.ok(sdk.me())